 Know that Out of State Buying is Different

 Whether you've bought and sold a property before, the relocation buying process is different.
 There's a standard buying process for each state.
-Certain states do inspections before going into contract, some afterward.
+For example, certain states do inspections before going into contract, some afterward.
 Many out of state buyers are required to put a deposit on the home when their offer is accepted.
 This deposit can range from a few hundred dollars to even 10% of the purchase price of the home.
 We will guide you on what to expect throughout the buying process here in Arizona 🌵☀️

 When Necessary, Your Agent Can Be Your Eyes

 Ideally, you should be able to make trips to Arizona to explore the communities and see prospective homes in person.
 But if you can't, don't worry, there are great options.
 We bring the homes to you.
 Our premier service to buyers includes guided custom 360-degree virtual tours empowering buyers to tour homes from the comfort of their home.